 Northwest Florida Symphony Guild

-Organized in June 1988, the NFSG is a member of the American Symphony Orchestra League, and was incorporated in 1990 under the Laws of the State of Florida as a Not-For-Profit 501 (c) 3 tax exempt corporation.
+Organized in June 1988, the NFSG is a member of the League of American Orchestras, and was incorporated in 1990 under the Laws of the State of Florida as a Not-For-Profit 501 (c) 3 tax exempt corporation.
 The purpose and goals of the Northwest Florida Symphony Guild are:

 - To support the Northwest Florida Symphony Orchestra

 - To develop interest and promote participation in musical programs, activities and concerts in the area